warmcat/libwebsockets/README.build.md

 4. Now you should have a generated Visual Studio Solution in  your `<path to src>/build` directory, which can be used to build.

+5. Some additional deps may be needed

+ - iphlpapi.lib
+ - psapi.lib
+ - userenv.lib

+6. If you're using libuv, you must make sure to compile libuv with the same multithread-dll / Mtd attributes as libwebsockets itself

 Building on Windows (MinGW)
 ---------------------------
 1. Install MinGW: http://sourceforge.net/projects/mingw/files